Keycloak with NetBird Self-Hosted

 - On the login page, you should see a "Keycloak" button

-- Click it and authenticate with your Keycloak credentials
+- Click it and authenticate with the user credentials you created in Step 2

 - You should be redirected back to NetBird and logged in